 The Start Up Loans Scheme provides access to support during the application process, including help to create a business plan, as well as post loan support and mentoring which is provided by the Scheme’s delivery partners.

-Businesses who were trading prior to 1 March 2020, are less than two years old and have been negatively impacted by COVID-19 can, subject to full Scheme eligibility, consider applying for both a Bounce Back Loan and a Start Up Loan.
+Businesses who were trading prior to 1 March 2020, are less than three years old and have been negatively impacted by COVID-19 can, subject to full Scheme eligibility, consider applying for both a Bounce Back Loan Scheme facility and a Start Up Loan.
 Borrower protection differs under the schemes and businesses should consider carefully the type of finance they require.

 Existing Start Up Loans customers are also able to apply to borrow under the Bounce Back Loan Scheme.

 What if I want to complain about my loan under the Bounce Back Loan Scheme?